York County, SC Building Permits: Complete Guide for Custom Homes & Remodels

 Kitchen or bathroom remodels that move plumbing or electrical require a building permit plus trade permits.
 Whole-home renovations follow the same review process as new construction for modified portions, with an added existing-conditions assessment when load paths or footprints change.

 Additions are reviewed as new construction for the added square footage, including stormwater impact when new impervious area pushes the lot past thresholds.
 Detached structures over 200 square feet need a permit; smaller ones still require zoning setback compliance.
 Decks over 30 inches off grade and retaining walls over four feet carry their own permits.
-The parallel ruleset across the state line is covered in our guide on remodel permits in Lake Wylie, SC.

 • Cosmetic-only work generally does not require a permit